opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 -------------------------
 .. c:function:: void write(const char* file_name) const

-    Writes current randomized tree to a file or stream
+    Writes the current randomized tree to a file or stream.

 .. c:function:: void write(std::ostream \&os) const

-    :param file_name: Filename of file where randomized tree data will be stored
+    :param file_name: Name of the file where randomized tree data is stored.

-    :param is: Output stream associated with file where randomized tree data will be stored
+    :param is: Output stream associated with the file where randomized tree data is stored.

 .. index:: RandomizedTree::applyQuantization